VeeraSrikanth24/Machine_Learning/README.md

 # Machine_Learning
-In this repo I will be posting the projects that I have done.
+In this repo I will be posting the Projects that I have done and hackathons that I have participated.